Quadratic improvement on accuracy of approximating pure quantum states and unitary gates by probabilistic implementation: Introduction

-In deterministic encodings, classical strings do nothing but encode elements in an $\epsilon$-{\it covering} (sometimes called an $\epsilon$-{\it net}) of the set of pure states.
+Besides providing fundamental limits for information processing tasks using classical encodings, the minimum length $n$ is a fundamental quantity in various theoretical subjects including communication complexity, computational complexity, and asymptotic geometric analysis.
+Indeed, in deterministic encodings, classical strings do nothing but encode elements in an $\epsilon$-{\it covering} (sometimes called an $\epsilon$-{\it net}) of the set of pure states.
 Thus, the minimum bit length $n$ is the logarithm of the minimum size of $\epsilon$-coverings (called the {\it covering number}).
-Due to its prominent role in high-dimensional analyses based on probability theory, the covering number has been well studied \cite{HLW06, GT13, ABmeetBanach}, and it is known that $n=O(d)$ bits are enough to encode an $\epsilon$-covering.
-Taking lower bound $n=\Omega(d)$ into account, it seems that the most compact probabilistic encoding can be realized by a deterministic one.
+Due to its prominent role in algorithm design and asymptotic geometric analysis, the covering number has been well-studied \cite{HLW06, GT13, ABmeetBanach}, and it is known that $n=O(d)$ bits are enough to encode an $\epsilon$-covering.
+On the other hand, a particular task in communication complexity called {\it distributed quantum sampling}, which aims to classically transmit a pure state so as to approximately sample outcomes of arbitrary quantum measurement, provides a lower bound on the minimum length required for probabilistic encodings as $n=\Omega(d)$ \cite{M19}.
+Taking the two known facts into account, it seems that the minimum probabilistic encoding can be realized by a deterministic one.
+This intuition is supported by the fact that an ensemble of deterministic classical states (called a {\it probabilistic classical state}) represents our lack of knowledge about a classical system while a pure state represents our maximum knowledge about a quantum system.

-Contrary to this intuition, we show that the bit rate realized by the most compact probabilistic encoding is exactly half of the one realized by the most compact deterministic encoding within the asymptotic limits of the dimension or precision.
-Thus, the most compact encoding must associate some pure states with ensembles of classical strings describing distinct quantum states, which may be counter-intuitive, considering that pure states themselves are not probabilistic mixtures of distinct quantum states.
-The excessive bits required for deterministic encodings can be interpreted as a consequence of their excessive predictive capability such that they can not only reconstruct quantum states within a certain precision but also deterministically compute the probability distribution of any measurements within the same precision.
-Such a deterministic computation is impossible by using either the most compact (probabilistic) encoding or the original quantum states.
-Technically, our proof includes a refined estimation of the covering number and a minimax relationship between the fidelity and the trace distance.
+Contrary to this intuition, we show that the minimum length $n$ required for probabilistic encodings is exactly half of the one required for deterministic encodings in the asymptotic limits of the dimension or accuracy.
+Thus, the minimum encoding must associate some pure states with ensembles of classical strings describing distinct quantum states, which may be counter-intuitive, considering that pure states themselves are not probabilistic mixtures of distinct quantum states.
+The excessive bits required for deterministic encodings can be interpreted as a consequence of their excessive predictive capability such that they can not only reconstruct quantum states within a certain accuracy but also {\it deterministically} compute the probability distribution of any measurements within the same accuracy.
+Such a deterministic computation is impossible by using either the minimum (probabilistic) encoding or the original quantum states.